SAP-samples/cloud-espm-cloud-native/README.md

        * The implementation of destination services is in [SalesOrderServiceImpl](./sale-service/src/main/java/com/sap/refapps/espm/service/SalesOrderServiceImpl.java#L214) class.

    * **Environment Variable :** <br>
    If you do not want to configure Destination Services, the alternative approach is to edit the TAX_SERVICE env variable in manifest.yml file under the module espm-sales-svc with the URL of tax service running on SAP Cloud Platform Neo or SAP Cloud Platform Cloud Foundry.<br>
 *Note: This is not a recommended approach since if the tax service url changes the new url must be updated in manifest file for the env TAX_SERVICE and the application must be redeployed.
 This would mean some downtime for the ESPM application.*

+### Build and Deploy ESPM Application using CF push
+* In the root folder of project edit the manifest.yml file and update `<unique_id>` with some unique value for each applications host name

 * Do a maven build of complete application from command line by running command `mvn clean install` from the projects root folder.